mcalvert2089/scorecard/README.md

 # Scorecard

-Laravel backend, React frontend, Tailwind CSS
+Utilizes: Laravel, React, Tailwind CSS

 Create team rosters and manage players.
 Will eventually allow the user to fill out a scorecard during a game.